-- 6. In addition to the requirements set out in Regulation B, if you are a member of staff of the University seeking approval as a staff candidate for the degree of Doctor of Philosophy you will be required to complete and submit an application at the outset of studies in which is set out: - a) a description of proposed research as specified by the relevant Faculty; - b) details of the nature of the appointment held by you and its duration; - c) approval from both your Head of Academic Unit of employment and your Head of Academic Unit of study.
+- 6. In addition to the requirements set out in Regulation B, if you are a member of staff of the University seeking approval as a staff candidate for the degree of Doctor of Philosophy you will be required to complete and submit an application at the outset of studies which sets out: - a) a description of proposed research as specified by the relevant Faculty; - b) details of the nature of the appointment held by you and its duration; - c) approval from both your Head of Academic Unit of employment and your Head of Academic Unit of study.

-- (i) For the purpose of agreeing a staff fee, you must hold a substantive post, defined as being a contract of employment of at least 25% FTE over a full 12-month period, and covering the annual period of registration with the University.
-This does not include students who are employed part-time by the University, e.g., as demonstrators, General Duty Assistants, Laboratory Technicians. - (ii) Retrospective registration requests will continue to be considered on a caseby-case basis, but requests of more than one year of retrospective registration would not normally be supported.
+- (i) For the purpose of agreeing a staff fee, you must: - hold a substantive post, defined as being a contract of employment of at least 25% FTE over a full 12-month period, and covering the annual period of registration with the University.